jbsparrow/CyberDropDownloader/docs/frequently-asked-questions.md

 ## How do I scrape forum threads?

-You may to import cookies to use as autentication for those sites.
+You need to import cookies to use as autentication for those sites.
 Follow the instructions here: [How to extract cookies (DDoSGuard or login errors) #839](https://github.com/jbsparrow/CyberDropDownloader/discussions/839)

 ## Why are the filenames the way they are?